Music, Dance, Art and Theater

-Intermediate classes build on the skills developed in beginning classes and utilizes new techniques through a variety of media, such as paint, pencil, pastel, clay.
+Intermediate class builds on the skills developed in beginning classes and utilizes new techniques through a variety of media, such as paint, pencil, pastel, clay.

 An art show is held at the end of the year.

-Saturday Studios and Camp Hart are programs for special needs students and their non-disabled peers that is designed to help students strengthen motor, cognitive, communication and social skills.
+Saturday Studios is a program for special needs students and their non-disabled peers that is designed to help students strengthen motor, cognitive, communication and social skills.

 The program serves children with a range of special needs, including developmental, learning, and physical to social/emotional.